Banda Calypso: 2006–2007: Pelo Brasil

 In 2006 the band returned with several new projects, after the release of Banda Calypso, Volume 8 and they produced their third DVD.
-This DVD was a compilation of a tour of five Brazilian cities: Brasília, Rio de Janeiro, Recife, Salvador and Belem.
+This DVD was a compilation of a tour of five Brazilian cities: Brasília, Rio de Janeiro, Recife, Salvador and Belém.
 The band then issued another CD collection, The 20+4, which was a reissue of their previous compilation, Greatest Hits, with four additional songs, Pra Te Esquecer, Imagino, Fala Pra Mim and Paquera.

 On August 5, 2006 the band closed the show's fifth and final show of the tour, Calypso Pelo Brasil (Brazil by Calypso) in Belém.
 The next day the band played the State Gym Geraldo José de Almeida (Ibirapuera Gymnasium) with a charity show 'Child Hope' and there introduced the song This is Calypso.
 In September 2006 they launched the DVD Calypso Pelo Brasil (Brazil by Calypso), which has sold more than 1 million copies, the best selling DVD in the history of Brazilian music.
 After the release of this DVD the band played in New York City on Brazilian Day, along with other leading names of Brazilian music like Sandy and Junior, Leonardo and Babado Novo, in a street presentation to more than 1.2 million people.